Dzzs/Markdown-Notes/README.md

 - Firewalls

 ## Virtual Machine Setup
-- Ubuntu Server - Any LTS 18.04 or newer should be fine
+- Ubuntu Server - Any LTS 18.04 or newer should be fine.
 - Updates and configure any necessary extras for the environment.
 - Install Docker - Optionally install a docker manager.
-IE Portainer or Yacht
+IE Portainer or Yacht.
 - Choose a directory for Silverbullet data and notes to be stored.
 - Spin up Silverbullet container using your preferred method.
   - Login credentials, directory, and port number must be included.